-Today, as I write, images and words tumble along the edge of memory’s winds like so many scudding clouds.
-Living and working in West Africa, studying in Berkeley, open-ocean sailing and the joys of teaching have all shaped my life and influenced my convictions.
+Today, images and words tumble along the edge of memory’s winds like so many scudding clouds.
+Living and working in West Africa, studying in Berkeley, participating in open-ocean sailing, and coming to know the joys of teaching: all have shaped my life and influenced my convictions.